 Looking for a Safe Online Resource?

-In 1997, the founders of the U.S. Will Registry created a solution to address a significant gap.
+In 1997, The U.S. Will Registry created a solution to address a significant gap.
 The US Will Registry stores the location of your registered will or other end-of-life documents in a database, which enables later access.
 As a result, families and beneficiaries can use this service to locate lost wills and estate planning documents of those who have passed away.

 Moreover, Sidedrawer.com offers free iCloud storage to the public, which ensures the safety, accessibility, and security of your documents.
 Similarly, both The U.S. Will Registry and Sidedrawer.com require that only those family members listed in the file as having permission to access your information.
 Additionally, we require a photo ID and death certificate to be provided.